neuralchen/SimSwap/README.md

 If you find this project useful, please star it.
 It is the greatest appreciation of our work.

 ## Top News <img width=8% src="./docs/img/new.gif"/>

+**`2022-4-20`**: Training scripts are now available.
+We highly recommend that you guys train the simswap model with our released high quality dataset [VGGFace2-HQ](https://github.com/NNNNAI/VGGFace2-HQ).

 **`2021-11-24`**: We have trained a beta version of ***SimSwap-HQ*** on [VGGFace2-HQ](https://github.com/NNNNAI/VGGFace2-HQ) and open sourced the checkpoint of this model (if you think the Simswap 512 is cool, please star our  [VGGFace2-HQ](https://github.com/NNNNAI/VGGFace2-HQ) repo).
 Please don’t forget to go to [Preparation](./docs/guidance/preparation.md) and [Inference for image or video face swapping](./docs/guidance/usage.md) to check the latest set up.